Find Body Image Therapy

 486 W Boughton Rd, Bolingbrook, Illinois 60440

 Ada Wang is a Psychiatric Nurse Practitioner in Bolingbrook, Illinois.
-They treat Body Image, Career, Substance Use.
+They treat Body Image, Drug Use, Panic.

 The best of mental healthcare in one place.
 At Geode, we combine full-spectrum psychiatry and talk therapy to better meet changing patient needs.